thegetty/bronze-guidelines/content/vocabulary/piece-mold.md

 ---
 title: piece mold
-aliases: [piece-mold, piece molding]
+aliases: [piece mold, piece molding]
 order: 620
 layout: page
 tags: vocabulary
 toc: false
 menu: false
 definition: 'A type of {% def "mold" %} composed of two or more individually formed, interlocking sections designed to circumvent undercuts and/or be disassembled without damage to the {% def "model" %} or to the mold sections.
 Most often refers to molds made of a rigid material such as plaster.
-Smaller {% def "piece-mold" %} sections are generally held together by a rigid outer mother mold.
+Smaller {% def "piece mold" %} sections are generally held together by a rigid outer mother mold.
 Starting in the nineteenth century, flexible piece molds (at first gelatin, later replaced by rubber, alginate, and silicone molds) were used instead of plaster, reducing the overall number of sections required to make a wax {% def "cast (n.)" "cast" %}.'
 lang:
   de: Stückform
   fr: moule à pièces